Speed tape

 Speed tape is an aluminium pressure-sensitive tape used to perform minor repairs on aircraft and racing cars.
 It is used as a temporary repair material until a more permanent repair can be carried out.
 It has an appearance similar to duct tape, for which it is sometimes mistaken, but its adhesive is capable of sticking on an airplane fuselage or wing at high speeds, giving it the common name.

+History

+Aluminum tape has been suggested for splicing wires, such as communications cables, since 1959.
+It was used for internal sound proofing in aircraft, such as the Convair 880, as early as 1960.

 Properties

 Depending on the adhesive layer used, it can be resistant to water, solvents, and, for brief periods, flames, and will reflect heat and UV light.
 It is also able to expand and contract through a wide range of temperatures.

 Speed tape may be formed of soft aluminium with an adhesive layer, or a multi-layer laminate including aluminium and cloth in addition to an adhesive layer.